 She took him from Raipur to Delhi and the WORST PART was, my blood was sold to her for Rs.
 1500 which I donated for free.
 I called the person who called me but he didn’t respond to my calls.
 I realized the person was a tout who is doing black marketing in Delhi and also runs a blood donation society through their app and blood donation camps- Kiran recounts.

-After the launch of Simply Blood, Kiran also traveled a lot to different parts of the country and also to Nepal and Bhutan to spread awareness about 'Simply Blood'.
-During his journey he met over 600,000 people and educated them about the importance of donating blood.
+After the launch of Simply Blood, Kiran traveled a lot to different parts of the country as well as Nepal and Bhutan to spread awareness about his initiative.
+Over 600,000 people were educated on the importance of donating blood during his travel.

-How Simply Blood Works
+Simply Blood - How It Works

 Simply Blood - Revenue Model

 Simply Blood - Growth

 1. The App reached organically to 170+ nations in less 16 weeks

 2. Simply blood has impacted 7000+ users in more than 15 countries